GWartelle/ChatApp/README.md

 On the backend, we have some basic CRUD operations: creating an account, logging in and out, and deleting an account.
 Passwords are encrypted using Bcryptjs, the authentication and authorization is delt with using JSON Web Token, and the real-time messaging with Socket.io.

 On the frontend, we use Zustand for global state management, React Hot Toast for user notifications, and React Context combined with Socket.io for online status.
-Styling is delt with using TailwindCSS and Daisy UI.
+The styling is done with TailwindCSS and Daisy UI.

 This project has been deployed on Render, using a free tier account, so the app has some spin up time before loading.